kiddiedrafts/Brain-Tumor-Segmentation/README.md

 ## Dataset

-The model uses the [LGG MRI Segmentation dataset](https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation) from Kaggle:
+The model uses the [LGG MRI Segmentation dataset](https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation) from Kaggle which contains 3,929 MRI images with corresponding masks.